yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 We can still access the string "Karlie" anytime, we just **can't re-assign it**.

 <div class="try-it">
-  <h2>Tun & Talk: Uses for Constants</h2>
+  <h2>🗂 Brainstorm: Uses for Constants</h2>
-  <p>With your partner, come up with 3-4 real life uses for a constant, a piece of data that will never change.</p>
+  <p>Come up with 3-4 real life uses for a constant, a piece of data that will never change.
+Be ready to share out!</p>
   <p>Are there any places where a constant would be appropriate for the Reminders App?</p>
 </div>